silnrsi/font-ramsina/documentation/source/charset.md

 Unicode block | Ramsina support
 ------------- | ---------------
 Arabic | only includes 060C, 061B, 061F, 0640, 0651
-Syriac 	| ✓ (does not include 0727 as that character is only used in the Christian Palestinian Aramaic style) Syriac Supplement | ✗
+Syriac 	| ✓ (does not include 0727 as that character is only used in the Christian Palestinian Aramaic style.
+It also does not include 072D..072F and 074D..074F)
+Syriac Supplement | ✗
 Combining Diacritical Marks | only includes 0303..0304, 0307..0308, 030A, 0320, 0323..0325, 032D..032E, 0330..0331
 Combining Diacritical Marks Supplement | only includes 1DF8, 1DFA